lyroyce/MiniApi/README.md

 MiniApi
 ===============

-MiniApi is a PHP based framework which contains everything you need to interact with web API.
+MiniApi is a simple and flexible API client which contains everything you need to interact with web API.

 Benefits:
 -------

 - It's really simple

-		require 'core/MiniApi.php';
-		$api = new MiniApi();
+		$api = new MiniApi\MiniApi();
 		$api->post('http://www.google.com/user')->call('{"name", "John"}');

 - It's easy to read and powerful